WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 house and resumes independent life, she is sure that her private information leaves with her.

-Basic needs:
+Marsha has the same technical needs as those explained in the previous use cases.
+The unique challenge here is in handling existing 'toxic' components of her existing identity: her traffickers may have access to a slew of credentials up to and including digital ones, which may also link to friends or family.
+She might like to reconnect with people or obtain access to stores of value in existing accounts without risking further harm.

+Thus, the main technical needs for Marsha's case are:
 - A protocol for establishing a set of 'core' initial attributes
+- Data stored in a completely independent location robust against threats
-    - Strong guarantees of selective-only disclosure
+- Strong guarantees of only selective disclosure
 - Desirable: A way to 'reconstruct' still-valued components of a previously poisoned or toxic identity (i.e. friends or relatives prior to event) without risking attack or subsequent victimization
 - Clear threat models at every step of the process

 The key to meeting these needs is to provide an individual services across time and space, in a way that avoids duplication and provides for continuity of care